JeffHyde/SwiftUIComponentKit/README.md

 ```

 ### 2. MVVM Architecture with Combine
 The components and their corresponding view models follow the MVVM (Model-View-ViewModel) pattern.
-Each ViewModel is responsible for handling the data and logic behind the view, while the View is solely concerned with presenting the UI.
+ViewModels manage data and business logic, while Views focus on UI presentation.
 By utilizing Combine, each ViewModel is reactive, ensuring that changes in the data are automatically reflected in the view.

-Example: A TextComponentView has a corresponding TextComponentViewModel that contains all the necessary properties such as text, font, and foregroundColor etc. The @Published properties in the ViewModel ensure that any change in the data triggers an automatic update in the view.
+Example: A TextComponentView has a corresponding TextComponentViewModel that contains all the necessary properties such as text, font, foregroundColor, etc. The @Published properties in the ViewModel ensure that any change in the data triggers an automatic update in the view.

 This architecture enforces a clean separation of concerns, ensuring that the UI remains decoupled from business logic and can be more easily tested.